COMPLETE ARCTIC MONKEYS GEAR GUIDE - WHICH GUITARS, AMPS & PEDALS DO THE ARCTIC MONKEYS USE?

 Turner also seems to have been using a Coopersonic Valveslapper distortion, and, after his Tubescreamer, a MXR Micro Amp.
 He also uses an Electro-Harmonix Hum Debugger - an essential tool if you use vintage gear (which are noisier than new, modern ones).

-Still there, the Cornell Fuzz, which means Alex is still loves a thick Fuzz Face-style fuzz.
+Still there, the Cornell Fuzz, which means Alex still loves a thick Fuzz Face-style fuzz.

-If you're looking for the organ tones of 505 or My Propeller then look no further than the Nord Electro 4 which the Monkey's have taken touring.
-No longer available, but you can get the Nord Electro 5D 61 Stage Keyboard.
+BONUS SOUND TIP: If you're looking for the organ tones of 505 or My Propeller then look no further than the Nord Electro 4 which the Monkey's have taken touring.
+No longer available, but you can get the same sound with most NORD Stage Keyboards.

 The Arctic Monkeys are going for a classic rock'n'roll sound with A.M.
 Alex Turner now play mostly a Gibson Les Paul Custom and a Teardrop 12-string guitar (besides the Jazzmaster).
 Another important guitar is his Gretsch Duo Jet, which lends its unique tone to their hit single "R. U. Mine?"